lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 If you make a mistake tpying and want to undo your changes press :kbd:`Control + z` or :menuselection:`Edit --> Undo`.
 If you wish to paste text into noblenote press :kbd:`Control + v` or :menuselection:`Edit --> Paste`.
 To copy text from your note press :kbd:`Control+C` or right click and select :menuselection:`Copy`.
 To select all text in a note press :kbd:`Control +A`.

-To change prefrences of noblenote press :kbd:`Control +P` or :menuselection:`Settings --> Configure`.
-To keep noblenote in your system tray after you close noblenote check/uncheck the :guilabel:`Close to tray` checkbox.
+To change prefrences of nobleNote press :kbd:`Control +P` or :menuselection:`Settings --> Configure`.
+To keep nobleNote in your system tray after you close nobleNote check/uncheck the :guilabel:`Close to tray` checkbox.
 If you want to change the font for editing notes change the :guilabel:`Note Editor default font` underneath has the font and font size.
 If you want to toggle showing notes in HTML format check/uncheck the :guilabel:`Convert notes to the HTML format`.
 If you want to toggle the menu entry to show source check/uncheck the :guilabel:`Show "Show source menu entry`.

 To toggle showing the toolbar press :kbd:`Control +Shift +T` or :menuselection:`View --> Show toolbar`.

-To bring back up your note noblenote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the noblenote window.
+To bring back up your note nobleNote will leave a notebook icon in the system tray on the lower right hand corner of the panel by default which can bring back up the nobleNote window.

 Screenshot
 ----------